WeavyZ/Auto-Scroller-Fortnite/README.md

 ## How It Works

 This program simulates rapid scroll-down inputs, enabling continuous "jump" actions when the car jump button is bound to scrolling.
 With this setup, you can achieve impressive heights while in a vehicle!
+# MAKE SURE ITS KEYBIND IS SET TO SCROLL-WHEEL DOWN OR IT WILL NOT WORK!

 ## Requirements
 NET 8.0